Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Wolves move often and cover a lot of ground.
 Add onto that they are quite shy and wary of humans, and you have a species that will more likely than not remain hidden.

 We were told the best chance to see them was along Snaring Road.
-You can also try Maligne Lake Road or Hwy 16 west of Jasper.
+You can also try Maligne Lake Road or Hwy 16, west of Jasper.

-We never saw the wolves ourselves.
-But Snaring Rd was a beautiful drive, and it is where we spent our incredible time with the marten.
-In fact, we didn’t see another car during the hour we had with it.
+But Snaring Rd was a quiet, beautiful drive, and is where we spent our incredible time with the marten.
+We didn’t see another car during the hour we had with it.

 Woodland Caribou

 While a couple of herds can be found in the park, there are not enough females to grow the population.
-In fact, without intervention, the caribou will most likely die out in the area.

 Cougars & Lynx

-Last, let’s talk about the cats.
 Jasper National Park has both Cougars and Lynx.

 Solitary and mainly nocturnal, your chances are very slim of seeing either.
-Most likely they will see you, and you still won’t see them.
+Most likely, they will see you, and you still won’t see them.

 Keep Your Distance

-For elk and moose, you must stay about 100 ft (30 m) away.
-And for bears and wolves, that distance is about 325 ft (100 m).
+You must stay about 100 ft away for elk and moose.
+For bears and wolves, that distance is about 325 ft.

-We found the gentleman below taking a photo way too close.
 You should never be this close.
 But during the rutting season, elk, in particular, are known to be extremely aggressive.
-He was lucky that this elk was busy following a female at the time and so had other things on his mind.
+He was lucky that this elk was busy following a female at the time, and so had other things on his mind.

-But we saw another tourist chased to her car on the same visit by an elk she had tried to walk up to.
+And he wasn’t the only one behaving badly.
+We saw another tourist chased to her car on the same visit by an elk she had tried to walk up to.

 These are not pets.
 They don’t take kindly to you intruding on their space.
 Respect them and enjoy them at a distance.